zonemaster/zonemaster/docs/public/specifications/tests/Connectivity-TP/connectivity04.md

 origin6.asnlookup.zonemaster.net
 ```

-2. Reverse the IP address with the same method as is used for
+3. Reverse the IP address in the input with the same method as is used for
    reverse lookup ("Reverse IP").
 For description see [RFC 1035][RFC 1035#3.5],
    section 3.5, for IPv4 and [RFC 3596][RFC 3596#2.5], section 2.5, for IPv6.

-3. Prepend the *Expanded Base Name* with *Reverse IP* ("Query Name").
+4. Prepend the *Expanded Base Name* with *Reverse IP* ("Query Name").
    See [IP to ASN Mapping] for details.

-4. Create a [DNS Query] with query type TXT and query name *Query Name*.
+5. Create a [DNS Query] with query type TXT and query name *Query Name*.
    ("TXT Query").

-5. [Send] *TXT Query* to the *Cymru Base Name*.
+6. Do [DNS Lookup] of *TXT Query*.

-6. If at least one of the following criteria is met, output
+7. If at least one of the following criteria is met, output
    *[CN04_EMPTY_PREFIX_SET]* and exit this lookup:
    1. The [DNS Response] has the [RCODE Name] NXDomain.
    2. The [DNS Response] has the [RCODE Name] NoError and an empty answer section.

-7. If at least one of the following criteria is met, output
+8. If at least one of the following criteria is met, output
    *[CN04_ERROR_PREFIX_DATABASE]* and exit this lookup:
    1. There is no DNS response.
-   2. The [DNS Response] does not have the [RCODE Name] NoError or NXDomain.
+   2. The [DNS Response] does not have the [RCODE Name] NoError.
+   3. The answer section has no TXT record.

-8. Extract the TXT record(s) from the response (see [IP to ASN Mapping]
+9. Extract the TXT record(s) from the answer section (see [IP to ASN Mapping]
-   for examples), and do:
+   for examples).
+Do for each TXT record:
-   1. If there are multiple strings (i.e., TXT records), ignore all strings
+   1. If the TXT record consists of multiple strings in RDATA, then [concatenate]
-      except for the string with the most specific subnet.
-   2. Extract and [concatenate] the IP prefix from the string.
+      the strings into one string.
+   2. Using the format of such string parse the string into its parts and
+      extract the subnet specification.
-   3. If it was not possible to extract the IP prefix (i.e., malformed response),
+      1. If it was not possible to parse the string, output
+         *[CN04_ERROR_PREFIX_DATABASE]* and go to next TXT record.
+   4. If the IP address in the input does not match the subnet output
-      output *[CN04_ERROR_PREFIX_DATABASE]* and exit this lookup.
+      *[CN04_ERROR_PREFIX_DATABASE]* and go to next TXT record.
+   5. Store the extracted prefix.

+10. If more than one IP prefix was stored from the loop above, keep the most
+    specific and discard the rest.

-9. Return the IP prefix.
+11. Return the IP prefix, or an empty string if no IP prefix was extracted.

 ### RIPE prefix lookup